Affected by Gambling

 Is it difficult to trust your loved one or even yourself?

-If any of this resonates, you’re not alone—and you don’t have to keep carrying it by yourself.
+If any of this resonates, you’re not alone—and you don’t have to carry it by yourself.

 In Therapy, You Will Learn To: